-- Council should compile its Annual Accounts following C&AG's prescribed guidelines for greater accountability and transparency. - > Council should ensure that all transactions are reflected in its accounts for better disclosure. - Council may carry out a periodical reconciliation of its accounts with PAG (A&E) and the Treasury Officer, Kokrajhar.
+- ➤ Council should compile its Annual Accounts following CAG's prescribed guidelines for greater accountability and transparency. - Council should ensure that all transactions are reflected in its accounts for better disclosure. - Council may device a system of periodical reconciliation with PAG (A&E) and the Treasury Officer, Kokrajhar